cs-ed/impacts-snpadilla/README.md

 ### Learning Objectives

--Students will research a computer scientist who has made a great impact on society.
+-Students will research a computer scientist who has made a great impact on society.<br>
 -Students will create a slideshow on an important person in computer science history.

 ### Learning Activities